Simons Investigators in the Mathematical Modeling of Living Systems 2019

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

 New approaches in mathematically based modeling are making increasingly important contributions to the life sciences.
-The MMLS program aims to support such approaches and foster a scientific culture of theory-experiment collaborations similar to that prevailing in the physical sciences.
-To encourage young researchers to pursue this endeavor, the MMLS program will provide a long-term, stable base of support, enabling a focus on model-based approaches to important issues in the life sciences.
+The MMLS program aims to support theoretical approaches making important contributions to the life sciences and, thus, to foster a scientific culture of theory-experiment collaborations similar to that prevailing in physics.
+To encourage researchers to pursue this endeavor, the MMLS program will provide a long-term, stable base of support, enabling a focus on modelbased approaches to important issues in the life sciences.

 A broad spectrum of research areas within the life sciences will be considered, ranging from cellular-level issues of organization, regulation, signaling and morphogenic dynamics to the properties of organisms and ecology, as well as neuroscience and evolution; however, preference will be given to areas in which modeling approaches are less established and, for this reason, bioinformatics- and genomics-related proposals fall outside the scope of the program.
-In all cases, preference will be given to work that relates closely to experiment, developing mathematical models that can explain data, suggest new classes of experiments and introduce important, new concepts.
+In all cases, preference will be given to work developing deep theoretical ideas relevant to experiments, suggesting new questions and new classes of experiments, introducing important, new concepts, and explaining data.

-Basis for Awards: The intent of the program is to help launch the research careers of outstanding scientists in the early stages of their research career.
-Nominees to the program should be within the first eight years of their first faculty appointments.
-Nominations will be evaluated on the basis of nominees’ potential for scientific accomplishments.
+Basis for Awards: The intent of the Investigator in MMLS program is to help the research careers of outstanding scientists working on mathematical and theoretical approaches to topics in the life sciences.
+Nominations will be evaluated on the basis of nominees’ potential for scientific accomplishment in these areas.

 Amount per Award: $100,000 per year in research support